strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 ### Checking the connection

-The old way of checking that MirrorMaker was working was by using standard Kubernetes _healthcheck_ probes to know when MirrorMaker can accept traffic and when it needs a restart.
+The old way of checking that MirrorMaker was working, on Kubernetes at least, was by using standard Kubernetes _healthcheck_ probes to know when MirrorMaker can accept traffic and when it needs a restart.
 MirrorMaker 2.0 periodically checks on the connection through its dedicated `MirrorHeartbeatConnector`.

 `MirrorHeartbeatConnector` periodically checks connectivity between clusters using the _heartbeat_ topic.